ynput/ayon-documentation/website/docs/addon_traypublisher_artist.md

 </video>

 ## Supported Product Types

 Tray Publisher supports publishing almost any type of data across the pipeline.
-It also supports special creators for advanced publishes.
+It also includes special creators for advanced publishing workflows.

 ### Simple Create Plugins

 :::tip Simple Create Plugins
 Simple Create Plugins are defined in the [Simple Create Plugins](addon_traypublisher_admin.md#simple-create-plugins) addon settings.
-Admins are able to change (remove/add/modify) them.
+Admins can change, remove, add, or modify them as needed.
 :::

-Every simple creator shares the same usage.
+Every simple creator follows the same usage steps.

 ![](assets/traypublisher/artist/creator_plugins.png)
-*In this example, I've prefixed the labels of simple creators with `(ട)` for easy identification.*
+*In this example, I've prefixed the labels of simple creators with `(ട)` in the [settings](addon_traypublisher_admin.md#simple-create-plugin-preset) to make them easy to identify in the publisher UI.*

 #### Usage
-- Select Folder and task from left side.
+- Select a folder and task from the left side.
-- Drag & drop Representations and reviewable representations.
+- Drag and drop representations and reviewable representations.
-- Create
+- Create.
-- (optional) Set publish options
+- (Optional) Set publish options.
-- Publish
+- Publish.

 #### Key Create Options
-1. Variant: Product's variant name.
+1. **Variant**: The product's variant name.
-2. Thumbnail: Product's Thumbnail.
+2. **Thumbnail**: The product's thumbnail.
-3. Representations: Files to include in your publish.
-The field can allow multiple items. each item can be a single file or file sequences. the field provides hints about the configuration of the representations filed.
+3. **Representations**: Files to include in your publish.
+This field can allow multiple items, each being a single file or file sequence.
+It provides hints about the configuration of the representations field.
-4. Reviewable representation: Supports a single reviewable item. it can be a single file or file sequences.
+4. **Reviewable Representation**: Supports a single reviewable item, which can be a single file or file sequence.

 #### Default Simple Creators
 - `workfiles`: Workfiles are full scenes from any application that are directly edited by artists.
 They represent a state of work on a task at a given point and are usually not directly referenced into other scenes.